Pathophysiology of Agitation in AD

 Symptoms of agitation may manifest with abnormal motor behaviors, including pacing, as well as inappropriate verbal, vocal, or motor activity.
 Socially inappropriate disinhibition, wandering, and repetitive motor movements may also be present.7-9

-Specific categories of agitation, which include physical and verbal nonaggressive as well as aggressive features, are shown in the table below.12 The severity of symptoms varies by the disruptiveness, type, and frequency of behavior.
+Specific categories of agitation, which include physical and verbal nonaggressive as well as aggressive features.12 The severity of symptoms varies by the disruptiveness, type, and frequency of behavior.

 References